yu3ma/FSFR2100_LLC_SMPS/README.md

 The hottest component under high loads on each LLC is the primary side of the transformer and it is quite normal.
 It is normal that the primary coil reaches about 60-80ºC, as well sa the core.

 Otherwise, a ferrite core for SMPS  has minimum losses within the temperature range of 60-120 ºC typically.
 Lowest peak  is at about 80ºC in the majority and  manufacturers use this feature.
-If you make a SMPS and the transformer is cold you should know that you have a smaller KKD than feasible.
+If you make a SMPS and the transformer is cold you should know that you have a smaller efficiency than feasible.

 Our sample (as well as the most modern ones) was performed with so-called "Integrated magnetics" structure, where the first two L components are made on the same core as: